Online public consultation on the draft OECD Recommendation of the Council on Open Government

 4) how the government can foster a culture of monitoring and evaluation of open government practices

-* The OECD defines open government as “a citizen-centred culture of governance that utilizes innovative and sustainable tools, policies and practices to promote government transparency, responsiveness and accountability to foster stakeholders’ participation in support of democracy and inclusive growth”.
+* The OECD defines open government as “a culture of governance that promotes the principles of transparency, integrity, accountability and stakeholders' participation in support of democracy and inclusive growth”.